-2.8 Follow-up Procedures
+2.8 Follow-up procedures

 Following randomisation, participants in the intervention arm will be sent a participant pack (see section 3.1 Medication Distribution).
-The participant pack will contain: the antiviral agent, an information booklet; medication card detailing how the medication should be administered, precautions and safety guidance; medication appendix providing further information about the treatment (available prior to randomisation as part of the PIS); emergency contact card; antiviral agent; pregnancy test (only for participants of child-bearing potential).
+The participant pack will contain: the antiviral agent, an information booklet; participant card detailing how the medication should be administered, precautions and safety guidance; medication appendix providing further information about the treatment (available prior to randomisation as part of the PIS); wallet emergency card; pregnancy test (only for participants of child-bearing potential).
 Those randomised to Usual Care, will receive an information booklet via email or post.